Axway/streams-open-docs/content/en/docs/install/_index.md

 ###### TLS

 In order to configure the TLS communication between MariaDB and Streams microservices, you have to provide a CA certificate, a server certificate and a server key.
-The main requirement is that the server certificate's Common Name must be set up with *streams-database*.

-You can follow the official documentation provided by Mariadb [Certificate Creation with OpenSSL](https://mariadb.com/kb/en/certificate-creation-with-openssl/) to generate self-signed certificate. *Remember to set the Common Name correctly.*
+You can follow the official documentation provided by Mariadb [Certificate Creation with OpenSSL](https://mariadb.com/kb/en/certificate-creation-with-openssl/) to generate self-signed certificate.

+{{< alert title="Note" >}}
+The server certificate's Common Name must be set up with *streams-database*.
+{{< /alert >}}

 ###### Transparent Data Encryption (TDE)